coddingtonbear/saleae-enrichable-spi-analyzer/README.md

-# Scriptable SPI Analyzer for Saleae Logic
+# Enrichable SPI Analyzer for Saleae Logic

 The built-in SPI Analyzer for the Saleae Logic provides you with only a few basic options for how to display the transferred bytes -- as ascii text,